Rodrigora/devise-verifiable/README.md

 ## Customizing the verification

-Maybe you need to use a third-party service the user's identity or simple ask user to answer some questions.
+To use a third-party service to verify the user identity.

 ### View
 To customize the verification view, following the devise conventions, create a file in